w3c/wai-curricula/content/index.md

 {% include toc.html type="end" %}
 {:/}

-## Example Uses
+## Accessibility Curricula Overview

-You can use these curricula in a variety of situations.
+You can use this resource in a variety of situations.
 Some examples include:

-* faculty lecturer wants to teach computer science students about accessibility
+* **faculty lecturer** wants to teach computer science students about accessibility
-* accessibility professional wants to create training specifically on accessibility
+* **accessibility professional** wants to create training specifically on accessibility
-* product owner wants to compare the content offered by different course providers
+* **product owner** wants to compare the content offered by different course providers
-* procurer wants to include specific requirements in a Request for Proposals (RFP)
+* **procurer** wants to include specific requirements in a Request for Proposals (RFP)

-## Structure and Terminology

-Each curriculum consists of:

-* Prerequisites &mdash; Competencies expected for students to have previously acquired
-* Modules &mdash; Designed to be taught and assessed in their entirety.
-Each module consists of:
-  * Learning Outcomes for Module &mdash; What students will learn and should be able to demonstrate.
-  * Competencies &mdash; Skills required for students and instructors to teach the curriculum.
-  * Topics to Teach &mdash; Recommended themes to be taught in any order.
-Each topic consists of:
-    * Learning Outcomes for Topic &mdash; Detailed description of what students will learn and should be able to demonstrate.
-    * Teaching Ideas for Topic &mdash; Suggested ideas to help instructors teach the learning outcomes based on topic contents.
-    * Ideas to assess knowledge for Topic &mdash; Suggested ideas to assess the acquired skills or knowledge based on topic contents.
-  * Ideas to Assess Knowledge for Module &mdash; Suggested ideas to assess the acquired skills or knowledge based on module contents.
-  * Teaching Resources &mdash; Resources to help teach the learning outcomes.
-Some resources are integral part of the teaching while others are optional further reading.

-Terminology related to people with disabilities, assistive technologies, and adaptive strategies is provided in [How people with disabilities use the Web](/people-use-web).

-## Content Overview
+* **hiring manager** wants to compare competencies assessed for different certificates

+You can combine different modules from the entire resource to create and compare courses, training, and certification programs.
+For example, teaching accessibility to computer science students likely involves modules from the foundation, developer, and designer curricula.
+On the other hand, assessing the accessibility knowledge of front-end developers will primarily involve modules from the developer curriculum.
+This resource does not prescribe specific combinations and order of modules for different programs.
+It also does not prescribe the duration, effort, or accreditation associated with each.
+It provides a reference for the learning outcomes on a modular level.

 <table class="dense">
- <caption>Modules included in each curriculum</caption>
+ <caption>Overview on Curricula Modules</caption>
     <tr>
-      <th>Developers</th>
-      <th>Designers</th>
-      <th>Authors</th>
+      <th>Development</th>
+      <th>Design</th>
+      <th>Authoring</th>
     </tr>
     <tr>
-      <td colspan="3"> <a href="{{ '/curricula/foundation-modules/' | relative_url }}">Foundation Modules</a> </td>
+      <th colspan="3"> <a href="{{ '/curricula/foundation-modules/' | relative_url }}">Foundation Modules</a> </th>
     </tr>
     <tr>
       <td colspan="3">